Ploskost/Veteran5/README.md

 # Veteran5
 Hai, Ruth &amp; Sharon

-In this project we'll be working together to create one gigantic bash script called Veteran.sh The end goal is a bash script that can get 1 - 6 flags and perform all of the Hard Level tasks respectively!
+In this project we'll be working together to create one gigantic bash script called veteran.sh The end goal is a bash script that can get 1 - 6 flags and perform all of the Hard Level tasks respectively!

 --- VETERAN.SH ---